-The City agrees to provide a group Dental insurance option.
+Until modified by the parties' Insurance Committee, the City agrees to provide a group Dental insurance option.
 The cost of such dental insurance, if elected by an employee, shall be borne exclusively by the employee.
 The cost of such dental insurance shall be deducted from the employee's paycheck.